ooni/2023-05-richer-input/DESIGN.md

-This strategy allows us to serve multiple nettests inside the same script, with the understanding that the interpreter will only execute the version number that it knows about.
+This strategy allows us to serve multiple nettests inside the same script, with the understanding that the interpreter will only execute the *only* version number that it knows about (as discussed in the previous section).
 Therefore, older OONI Probes could use "telegram," and newer ones would instead use "telegram@v1".

 ## Forward compatibility: OONI Run v2